akonecki/CodingProjects/ctci/iteration1/chapter1/README.md

 #### Problem Solution
 - Solution provided a slightly more elgant way of handling the indicies in terms of variables but actually the same.

+### Problem 7
+#### Problem Statement
+>Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are zero.

+#### Problem Discussion
+- make sure that the evaluation and processing occurs at separate intervals.
+If they occurred at the same time then any zero in the matrix would lead to the whole matrix being all zeros.
+- can be performed in place but would require additional data structures to indicate which rows and columns to ignore, which can actually be the satck as well.
+- Less comples would be to perform the transformations a new MxN array, which would then require an additional MxN memory.
+The reference is kept the same.
+- A recursive might be possible to save space but fixing higher order already checked indicies to later be zero would be difficult and likely require additional memory.
+- Need to know if more than one zero can occur in a row / column.

+#### Problem Design
+- Iteration needs to occur from left to right, top to bottom.
+- When a zero is encountered setting values to zero in the left and up direction can occur un-checked.
+These will not spawn additional checks, thus no additional recusive calls.
+- Each row only checks itself.
+Going to the new row requires a new call.
+- The order of the fills and recursive calls are important.
+  - if zero is detected then fill up from the current column.
+  - set row flag to true for detecting a zero.
+  - after iterating through all the cells of the row, check the flag,
+  - if the flag is true set the row cells to zero
+  - go down in the matrix
+  - fill columns down
+  - if the flag is false then just go down.
+- A recursive implementation or any inplace implementation will likely lead to multiple zeroing of the same cell multiple times in the worse case due to not actually maintaining any extra information

+#### Problem Issues
+- Recursive leads to significant performance penalty due to do hitting the same cells multiple times.

+#### Problem Solution
+- Keep track of just the rows and columns that need to be zero'ed.
+- After examining all the cells, then iterate through the rows and columns storage to zero their orientation.